Transforming Values

 DecrementA function that decrements the number by one.10

-LengthCalculates the number of elements in a value and then display that number.["coffee", "jar", "cup"]3
+LengthCalculates the number of elements in an array or characters in a string and returns as a number["coffee", "jar", "cup"] or

-JsonStringifyA function that converts a JavaScript object or value to a JSON string.{"count": 42}{"count": 42}
+JsonStringifyA function that converts a JavaScript object or value to a JSON string.{count: 42}{"count": 42}

 ToStringA function that converts a given value to a string.15